 2 cups shredded cheddar cheese (I shred it using my food processor, but bagged is fine) plus 1/4 cup for the top

 1 can Rotel tomatoes (this makes it taste like old fashioned Chicken Spaghetti to me)

 salt and pepper to taste

 Break spaghetti into pieces and cook in boiling, salted water for 7-8 minutes.
 Meanwhile, cook onion and celery in one tablespoon butter over medium heat until onion is translucent.
 Add the remaining 5 tablespoons butter and 1/4 cup flour, salt and pepper, stir well, melt butter, then cook for 2 minutes.
 Add the chicken broth gradually, whisking to combine, and bring mixture to a boil.
 Add the milk and continue cooking until sauce is thickened.

 When spaghetti is cooked, drain it, and return it to the pot.
-Add the rotel, grated cheese, chicken, and then the sauce.
+Add the Rotel, grated cheese, chicken, and then the sauce.
 Stir to combine.
-Separate into two 8×8 square baking pans, or one 9×13 pan.
+Separate into two greased 8×8 square baking pans, or one 9×13 pan.
 If you’re going to freeze it, do it at this point.
 Otherwise, bake at 350 for 15 minutes, add shredded cheese to cover, and cook for 15 additional minutes.